Everyone needs a vacation — even a Minion of Death

 I don’t have a clue how they actually do it; that’s their job and I have my job.
 I think it’s probably by genetics, a person’s DNA.
 How can they identify these people?
 Think about it: they can check up on anyone while they are in the womb, and they have around nine months to do whatever genetic testing and checking they would need.

 So I have a list of people, about 90% kids and 10% young adults.
 That’s my watch list for San Francisco Bay Area kids and young adults to be watched and in many cases guided so they will turn out the way the Big Boss and his staff think would be best.
 Why kids?
 Because they are more malleable; even though many parents would argue that their teens are definitely not easy to influence.
-But Minions of Death aren’t parents; we are teens, and the teens on our watch lists — even though they would argue otherwise — watch and listen to what other teens are doing and saying, and being those other teens is our job.
+But Minions of Death aren’t parents; we are teens.
+The teens on our watch lists — even though they would argue otherwise — observe and listen to what other teens are doing and saying then do and say what they’ve seen and heard.
+Being those other teens is a major part of our job.

 So, I’m on my vacation, my first in ten years, riding on a BART train from the San Bruno station to the North Concord station.
 Sitting across the aisle was a young teenager, maybe fourteen or fifteen.
 He was reading a book, ‘Leave Myself Behind’ by Bart Yates.
 I’d read that book.
 I grinned to myself.
 It’s about a gay teenage boy and his rather bizarre mother and a mystery that they encounter when they move into an old house.
 An interesting story with some really funny dialog.
 So, it was possible that this boy across the aisle might be gay.
 I can’t tell — I sure don’t have any ‘gaydar’ to assist me.
 Hey, being one of the Big Boss’s operatives doesn’t mean I have any supernatural powers.
 Well, maybe one.
 More about that, later.